 Are there any tiger experience restrictions?

-Due to the close proximity with a dangerous animal (even though through a safety barrier) this experience is not suitable for people who are unable to see or follow / understand oral safety instructions in English.
+Due to the close proximity with a dangerous animal (even though through a safety barrier and using tongs) this experience is not suitable for people who are unable to see or follow / understand oral safety instructions in English.

 The minimum age for this experience is 14 years.